 Configuring a CI/CD pipeline

-You'll find example shell scripts and pipeline configurations in the Sample scripts section, covering both Azure DevOps and GitHub Actions Workflows.
+You'll find sample shell scripts and pipeline configurations in the Sample scripts section.
+These cover both Azure DevOps and GitHub Actions Workflows.

-Umbraco Cloud repositories are not meant to be used as source code repositories.
-More details here.
+Umbraco Cloud repositories are not meant as source code repositories.
+For more information on repositories, see the Repositories in a Cloud Project article.

-Once you commit your code to Cloud the build pipeline converts your C# code to DLLs and deploys it on the respective environment.
+Once you commit your code to the Cloud, the build pipeline converts your C# code into DLLs and deploys them to the respective environment.

-In Umbraco Cloud only C# code is built, and all frontend artifacts need to be built and committed to the repository.
+In Umbraco Cloud, only C# code is built.
+This means that all frontend artifacts need to be built before they are committed to the repository.

-You can use Azure DevOps as an external repository and with the pipelines, it will automatically keep your Azure DevOps source code repository in sync.
-The sync is done with the git repository of Umbraco Cloud of the development environment.
+You can use Azure DevOps as an external repository, and with the pipelines, it will automatically keep your Azure DevOps source code repository in sync.
+The sync is done with the git repository of the left-most Umbraco Cloud environment.

 UmbracoCloud CI/CD sample pipeline